 When planning for education, a student’s key concerns are the timing, placement opportunities, and overall cost of the program.
 We strive to keep the program as affordable as possible, while providing the best Private Service education available anywhere.
 All financial questions can be discussed in detail with our Admissions Director.

 Students may be eligible for financial assistance through Unemployment Benefits or Vocational Rehabilitation.
 Students may also be eligible for funding under the G.I.
-Bill through Veterans' Affairs Program or the GSA Contract offering.
-Starkey International has been approved for GSA Contract #GS-02-0166P in 2004.
+Bill through Veterans' Affairs Program.
 The Colorado State Approving Agency approves Starkey International for Veterans Education and Training.

 The Starkey Mansion is located in the center of Denver, Colorado, just one block from Colorado’s State Capitol building.
 Architecturally the Mansion is very secure, which is enhanced by our security alarm system.
 Individual keys are provided to each student.
 Security codes and procedures will be discussed with the students upon arrival at the Institute.
 Safe working practices are stressed from the first day of school and throughout the entire program.
 First aid kits, carbon monoxide detector, fire extinguishers, and hardwired smoke detector alarms are located throughout the Mansion.
 Exits and evacuation procedures are discussed on the first day of class and are posted in the Mansion.
 The Mansion is a non-smoking environment.